vizuh/click-trail/readme.txt

 **Key Benefits**

 *   **See the real source of every lead and order**: First-touch and last-touch UTMs + click IDs are persisted for up to 90 days and injected into supported forms and Woo orders automatically.
-*   **Make GA4 & Meta tracking actually useful**: ClickTrail pushes enriched, GA4-ready purchase events from WooCommerce thank-you pages, with campaign data and line items included.
+*   **Make GA4 & Meta tracking actually useful**: Funnelsheet Journey Tracker pushes enriched, GA4-ready purchase events from WooCommerce thank-you pages, with campaign data and line items included.
 *   **Stay privacy-aware without losing all signal**: A built-in consent banner and Consent Mode defaults let you block or allow tracking based on strict, relaxed, or geo-based rules.

 **Admin & Configuration**

-ClickTrail adds a “Attribution & Consent Settings” page under its own admin menu.
+Funnelsheet Journey Tracker adds a “Attribution & Consent Settings” page under its own admin menu.
 From there, you can:

 *   Turn attribution capture on/off.
 *   Set cookie duration.